Lone survivor in Kyle Rittenhouse shooting acknowledges unholstering his own gun, worrying about teen’s safety

 “I’m going to get the police,” Rittenhouse responds.
 “I didn’t do anything.”

-Grosskreutz next turned around in the street and began heading in the opposite direction of the teen.
+Grosskreutz next turned around in the street and began heading in the opposite direction from the teen.
 But he turned around again, trailing Rittenhouse.
-The defense argued Grosskreutz was chasing Rittenhouse at this point, but Grosskreutz repeatedly said he was heading to help potentially injured people and not pursuing Rittenhouse.
-He also testified he worried for Rittenhouse’s safety.
+The defense argued Grosskreutz was chasing Rittenhouse at this point, but Grosskreutz repeatedly said he was pursuing to help potentially injured people and not chasing Rittenhouse.
+He also testified that he was worried for Rittenhouse’s safety.

 “I thought that the defendant was an active shooter,” he said.
 “Anytime you add a firearm into the equation the stakes are so much higher and a person could be in danger and killed.”